 Use water-safe surfaces or protective material

 Yes, you can use a diffuser on the floor if you need to.
-They’ll still work fairly well but not nearly as efficiently for filling your room with scent, so I would advise against it.
+They’ll still work well but not nearly as efficiently for filling your room with scent, so I would recommend against it.

 If at all possible raise them above the floor as I recommended above.